arcticlcc/dmplanner/resources/doc/csc/Contact.md

 the role is not listed, it may be typed in to the field.
 Organizations may be listed by leaving the First/Last name fields empty.

 Multiple contacts may be entered by clicking the (+) button.
 Click the (x) button to remove the current contact.

+###Organizations

+---

+Organizations may be added as an additional contact.
+When adding an Organization,the first name and last name fields should be left empty.